bruno222/plugin-zendesk-addname/README.md

 # To use it

-Create a task with this attributes:
+Create a task with these attributes:

 ```
 {"name":"bruno test","zdUser":"4809984466455"}